pinry/pinry/docs/src/theories.md

 Boards are for overall themes and tags are for specification.
 An example of this is "Cars" and "Car Types".
 A board could be "Cars" and then some tags on a pin in that board would be "Mustang", "Sports Car", "Sudan", etc.

+You would also like to share pins via "board" (designed only for a single user) instead of "tag" which designed for all users.